 - IP address used

-The processing takes place in accordance with Art.
-6 (1)(b) of the General Data Protection Regulation (“GDPR”) on the basis of your use of our Website and our interest in improving the stability and functionality of our Website in accordance with Art.
-6 (1)(f) GDPR.
+The processing takes place on the basis of your use of our Website in accordance with Art.
+6 (1) b) of the General Data Protection Regulation (“GDPR”) and our interest in improving the stability and functionality of our Website in accordance with Art.
+6 (1) f) GDPR.

 Depending on your browser settings and whether you have given us your consent, cookies may be used when you visit this Website in order to extend the functionality of the Website and make it more convenient for you to use.
 Cookies are small text files that are stored on your computer.
-Most of the cookies used by IU are deleted from your hard drive at the end of the browser session (“Session Cookies”).
-In addition, IU uses so-called permanent cookies (“Persistent Cookies”), which remain on your device in order to recognize you the next time you visit the Website.
-If cookies are used, they collect and process to an individual extent certain user information such as browser and location data, IP address values and as described in the Server Log Files.
+Most of the cookies used by IU are deleted from your hard drive at the end of the browser session (“session cookies”).
+In addition, IU uses so-called “persistent cookies”, which remain on your end device in order to recognize you the next time you visit the Website.
+If cookies are stored, they collect and process certain user information to an individual extent, such as browser and location data as well as IP address values and as described in the server log files.
 Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
-An overview of the cookies used and the duration of the respective cookie storage can be found in the cookie settings in our Cookie Consent Tool.

-If personal data is also processed through individual cookies used by us, the processing takes place in accordance with Art.
-6 (1)(f) GDPR on the basis of our legitimate interest in improving the stability and functionality of our Website (so-called “Necessary Cookies”) or in accordance with Art.
-6 (1)(a) GDPR on the basis of your consent for all other cookies (marketing and analysis cookies).
+If personal data is also processed by individual cookies used by us, the processing takes place in accordance with Art.
+6 (1) f) GDPR for the purposes of our legitimate interest in improving the stability and functionality of our Website (so-called “necessary cookies”) or on the basis of your consent in accordance with Art.
+6 (1) a) GDPR for all other cookies (marketing and analysis cookies).

 4. Cookie Consent Tool

-5. Contact (e.g. by email)
+5. Contact (e.g., by email)

-- Your name, i.e. first and last name,
+- Your name, i.e., first and last name,

 - Your address,